Gallicchio-Lab/openmm_sdm_workflow/README.md

 The `msys` package provides the `mae2dms` utility to convert Maestro files into the DMS format.

 We assume an Ubuntu 16.04 system and a Conda 2 environment.
-Below we assume the Conda environment is located in `$HOME/miniconda2`.
-Change it to match your environment:
+Below we assume the Conda environment is located in `$HOME/miniconda2`.Modify it to match your environment accordingly:

 ```
 source $HOME/miniconda2/bin/activate
 ```

-`msys`'s primary requirements are `boost`, `scons` and `sqlite3`:
+The primary requirement for`msys`are `boost`, `scons` and `sqlite3`:

 ```
 sudo apt install libboost-dev libboost-all-dev